 - 2.1 STATEMENTS BY THE SECRETARIAT.
 The Secretary-General or any member of the Secretariat may make verbal or written statements to a Committee at any time. - 2.2 DIPLOMATIC COURTESY.
-Representatives must accord Diplomatic Courtesy to all other Representatives and Secretariat members at all times, - Representatives who persist in obvious attempts to disrupt the session shall be subject to expulsion from the Committee by the Chair, - The Secretariat reserves the right to expel any Representative/delegation from the Conference, - Decisions of the Chair on Diplomatic Courtesy are not appealable. - 2.3 SPEECHES.
+All participants in the AMUN Conference must accord Diplomatic Courtesy to all credentialed Representatives, Secretariat Members, Faculty Advisors and Observers, as well as to Hotel staff at all times,

+• Representatives who persist in obvious attempts to disrupt the session shall be subject to expulsion from the Committee by the Chair,

+• The Secretariat reserves the right to expel any Representative/ delegation from the Conference,

+- This decision is not appealable. - 2.3 SPEECHES.
 No Representative may address the Committee without obtaining the permission of the Chair, - Delegations, not Representatives, are recognized to speak; more than one Representative from the same delegation may speak when the delegation is recognized, - Speakers must keep their remarks germane to the subject under discussion, - A time limit may be established for speeches (rule 7.10), - Representatives, at the conclusion of a substantive speech, will be allowed, if they are willing, to answer questions concerning their speech,

-- A delegation that desires to ask a question should signify by raising a Point of Inquiry (rule 6.3), - All questions and replies are made through the Chair, - A speaker who desires to make a motion may do so after their speech and questioning, but prior to yielding the floor, - By making a motion the speaker yields the floor, - Motions may not be made from Points of Order (rule 6.1), Information (rule 6.2), or Inquiry (rule 6.3), or from any procedural speeches: - Except that Rule 7.6, Motion to Appeal the Decision of the Chair, may be made when recognized for a Point of Order. - 2.4 RECOGNITION OF SPEAKERS.
-Delegations wishing to speak on an item before the body will signify by raising their placards, - The exception to this rule occurs on any Point of Order (rule 6.1), Information (rule 6.2), or Inquiry (rule 6.3), at which time a Representative should raise their placard and call out "Point of " to the Chair, - Points will be recognized in the order of their priority, - The Chair shall recognize speakers in a fair and orderly manner, - Speakers' lists will not be used. - 2.5 RIGHT OF REPLY.
-The Chair may accord a Right of Reply to any Representative if a speech by another Representative contains unusual or extraordinary language clearly insulting to personal or national dignity, - Requests for a Right of Reply shall be made in writing to the Chair, - Requests shall contain the specific language which was found to be insulting to personal or national dignity, - The Chair's decision is not subject to appeal, - There shall be no reply to a reply, - The Chair may limit the time allowed for a reply. - 2.6 WITHDRAWAL OF MOTIONS.
+- GA & ECOSOC RULES OF PROCEDURE - 3.
+Rulings by the Rules Committee, - 4.
+Historical Usage of the AMUN Rules of Procedure, - 5.
+The Charter of the United Nations. - A delegation that desires to ask a question of the speaker should signify by raising a Point of Inquiry (rule 6.3), - All questions and replies are made through the Chair,

+• A speaker who desires to make a motion may do so after their speech and accepting Points of Inquiry, but prior to yielding the floor,

+• By making a motion the speaker yields the floor,

+- 2.4 RECOGNITION OF SPEAKERS.
+Delegations wishing to speak on an item before the body will signify by raising their placards, - The exception to this rule occurs on any Point of Order (rule 6.1), Information (rule 6.2), or Inquiry (rule 6.3), at which time a Representative should raise their placard and call out "Point of " to the Chair, - Points will be recognized in the order of their priority, - Motions may not be made from Points of Order (rule 6.1), Information (rule 6.2), or Inquiry (rule 6.3), or from any procedural speeches, - A motion to Appeal the Decision of the Chair (rule 7.6), may be made when recognized for a Point of Order.

+• The Chair shall recognize speakers in a fair and orderly manner,

+- Speakers' lists will not be used. - 2.5 RIGHT OF REPLY.
+The Chair may accord a Right of Reply to any Representative if a speech by another Representative contains unusual or extraordinary language clearly insulting to personal or national dignity,

+• Requests for a Right of Reply shall be made in writing to the Chair,

+- Requests shall contain the specific language which was found to be insulting to personal or national dignity, - There shall be no reply to a reply, - The Chair may limit the time allowed for a reply, - This decision is not appealable. - 2.6 WITHDRAWAL OF MOTIONS.
 A motion may be withdrawn by its proposer at any time before voting on it has begun, - Seconds to a motion may also be withdrawn, - A withdrawn motion or second may be reintroduced by another delegation. - 2.7 DILATORY MOTIONS.
-The Chair may rule out of order any motion repeating or closely approximating a recent previous motion on which the Committee has already rendered an opinion, - This ruling is not subject to appeal.
+The Chair may rule out of order any motion repeating or closely approximating a recent previous motion on which the Committee has already rendered an opinion,

+• This decision is not appealable.